aws-samples/k8s-notary-admission/README.md

 ## Scale Testing
 The purpose of scale testing was to ensure that Amazon EKS cluster operations were not negatively impacted by the K8s Notary Admission controller.
 The test was designed to validate 1000 pods, provisioned by a single Deployment.
 The execution time measured was the time between when the Deployment resource was applied to the cluster and when 1000 pods were scheduled.

 The K8s Notary Admission controller was tested in an Amazon EKS v1.24 cluster, with controller replicas set to 1, 3, and 5.
-The cluster was setup to run across 3 AWS Availability Zones, using 2 managed nodegroups.
+The cluster was setup to run across 3 AWS Availability Zones, using 2 managed node groups.

 The size of the nodes were chosen to accommodate the resource (CPU and Memory) requirements for 1, 3, and 5 controller replicas, as well as the 1000 test pods, provisioned via a separate Deployment.
-The webhook failurePolicy was set to `Fail`, to ensure that no pods were created without successful validation.
+The webhook _failurePolicy_ was set to `Fail`, to ensure that no pods were created without successful validation.

 During testing, the K8s Notary Admission controller logs were monitored, in debug mode, as well as the test Deployment status field.